terraform-ibm-modules/terraform-ibm-landing-zone-code-engine/solutions/fully-configurable/README.md

-# Landing Zone Code Engine Deployable Architecture ([Experimental] Standard - Integrated setup with configurable services)
+# Landing Zone Code Engine Quickstart Deployable Architecture (QuickStart - Basic and simple)

 :exclamation: **Important:** This solution is not intended to be called by other modules because it contains a provider configuration and is not compatible with the `for_each`, `count`, and `depends_on` arguments.
 For more information, see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers).